AljoschaMeyer/varu64/README.md

 | 255 | 4 |

 Following the first byte are `length` many bytes.
 These bytes are the big-endian, two's complement representation of the encoded number.

+## Non-Zero Unsigned Integers

+The VarNonZeroU64 encoding for nonzero 64-bit integers consists of subtracting one from the integer and encoding the resulting number as a regular VarU64.

 ## Remarks/Properties